Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

-S113117: Supervisor, Build front end
+S113117:
+* Supervisor
+* Front end using streamlit

+S246415:
-S246415: Build model
+* Build model
+* Lightning, LightningCLI integration
+* Weights and Biases integration

+S242580:
-S242580: Set-up augmentation for data training
+* Set-up augmentation for data training

-S242591: kind of useless honestly
+S242591:
+* Augmentation library

 Each of all: Write down the report according to task